kouk/permifrost/README.md

 * Object Ownership
 * Warehouse Privileges

-We currently support only Snowflake, as [pgbedrock](https://github.com/Squarespace/pgbedrock) can be used for managing the permissions in a Postgres database.
+Permifrost is heavily inspired by [pgbedrock](https://github.com/Squarespace/pgbedrock) which can be used for managing the permissions in a Postgres database.

 ## spec_file

 The YAML specification file is used to define in a declarative way the databases, roles, users and warehouses in a Snowflake account, together with the permissions for databases, schemas and tables for the same account.

-Its syntax is inspired by [pgbedrock](https://github.com/Squarespace/pgbedrock), with additional options for Snowflake.

 All permissions are abbreviated as `read` or `write` permissions, with Permifrost generating the proper grants for each type of object.
 This includes shared databases which have simpler and more limited permissions than non-shared databases.